jdmead01/notes/New Node Project Steps.md

 }
 ```

+ - [ ] temp_data is data that will be automatically generated.
+Now you can go to VS Code within the controller.js file and change all instances of 'Task' to 'Widget'

 ##### models.js
 Take a look at the provided wireframe and outline what you need in order to make your database work properly within the scope of the project.